Safety in the community for the individual, you, and the public

 Email

-Besides writing curriculum for students with significant challenges, I also work with families, here in Pennsylvania.
-I am part of an amazing group of other parents who are passionate about helping others create a vision for the future, find supports and services, and connect parents to accurate and important information.
-Recently, I have been really focused on safety in the community.
+In addition to writing curriculum for students with significant challenges, I work with families here in Pennsylvania.
+I am part of an amazing group of parents who are passionate about helping others create a vision for the future, find support and services, and connect with accurate and important information.
+Recently, I have been really focused on community safety.
 Every individual has a right to be a valued and integrated part of their local community.
-We also know that does not always come easily.
+We also know that it does not always come easily.

-There are a lot of challenges we as teachers and parents face when we go on community outings.
-I wrote 2 other blog posts on this topic a while ago full of thoughts, suggestions, and a free download.
+There are many challenges we, as teachers and parents, face when we go on community outings.
+I wrote 2 other blog posts on this topic a while ago, full of thoughts and suggestions, with a free download.
 Visit them by clicking below:

 • Community Trips and Challenging Behaviors: Getting to know the person (click here)